WHFV (Fredericksburg, Virginia): Sign-on

 Television Fredericksburg, Inc. was granted a construction permit for station WHFV on channel 69 in November 1972.

-After construction delays, WHFV obtained an affiliation with NBC and signed on in the evening of October 8, 1973.
+After construction delays, WHFV obtained an affiliation with NBC on May 3, and signed on in the evening of October 8, 1973.
 Local radio man Keith Angstadt, formerly a reporter with WFLS (1350 AM, now WNTX, and 93.3 FM, still WFLS-FM) was the first general manager.
 WHFV transmitted from a studio and tower on Hudgins Road roughly three miles southwest of downtown Fredericksburg with an ERP of 220.3 kW.
 (Long after the building and land were sold, businesses in the area still have mailing addresses on TV Drive.)

-Although Fredericksburg was, then as now, part of the Washington, D.C. television market, it was a separate radio market.
+Although Fredericksburg was, then as now, part of the Washington, D.C., television market, it was a separate radio market.
 The ownership group believed the city was large enough for a locally focused TV station.
 However, the fact remained that WHFV was trying to compete in a very saturated regional television landscape.
 First, WHFV not only had to compete with WRC-TV in Washington, but WWBT in Richmond was also available over the air in most of WHFV's coverage area (Fredericksburg is roughly halfway between Richmond and Washington).
-Second, any reasonably popular syndicated programming was likely to be already picked up by Washington or Richmond stations – especially as Washington had two independent stations, WTTG and WDCA – leaving WHFV to either duplicate the shows or pick up weaker ones.
+Second, any reasonably popular syndicated programming was likely to be already picked up by Washington or Richmond stations—especially as Washington had two independent stations, WTTG and WDCA—leaving WHFV to either duplicate the shows or pick up weaker ones.
 Third, all other network affiliates in the area were on VHF, with only educational and independent stations occupying UHF channels.
-Although it had been eight years since the Federal Communications Commission had mandated all-channel tuning, many viewers still did not have a proper antenna for tuning to UHF stations.
+Although it had been eight years since the Federal Communications Commission (FCC) had mandated all-channel tuning, many viewers still did not have a proper antenna for tuning to UHF stations.
 Many of those who did were not used to tuning to such a high channel number.
 With this in mind, WHFV ran newspaper advertisements explaining how to tune a UHF channel.

 Issues for WHFV began almost immediately, as it signed on before the local cable franchise received FCC permission to carry it, causing interested viewers to flood the company with complaints.

 The station carried on for more than a year as a typical small-market network affiliate, carrying NBC, two newscasts a day, a typical slate of syndicated sitcom and drama reruns, and a few local productions.
 Advertising support was initially weak in the small coverage area, and financial losses started mounting.
 As early as April and May 1974, the station began advertising in The Free Lance-Star that stock in Television Fredericksburg, Inc. was available to local residents.
-One of two non-news productions, the daily Children's World, was canceled and replaced by the then-relatively unknown The Phil Donahue Show at the end of the 1973-74 season.
+One of two non-news productions, the daily Children's World, was canceled and replaced by the then-relatively unknown The Phil Donahue Show at the end of the 1973–74 season.
 The station's financial losses accelerated during the summer.